vendia/blog/pages/product.md

           **Smart APIs**

-          Combine the strong operational security of conventional APIs with the ability to easily model and evolve the data schema.
+          Combine the strong operational security of conventional APIs with the ability to easily model and evolve the data schema and operate with "smart" APIs.
       - text: >-
           <img
           src="https://res.cloudinary.com/vendia/image/upload/v1676597948/Website/Icons/Cloud_28_yacnll.png"  class="image-float-center"